The Powell-Hyde & Powell-Mason Lines

 Once past the car barn, the Powell-Hyde cars continue across Taylor, Jones, and Leavenworth until they reach Hyde Street.

-Until 1957, cable cars on this route continued west on Jackson another eleven blocks into the heart of tony Pacific Heights, terminating at Alta Plaza Park on Steiner Street, then returning via Washington Street.
-But in the ‘rationalization’ of the cable car system [see cable car history], the old Washington-Jackson line was cut back and connected with the outer end of the old O’Farrell, Jones, and Hyde line, which started operations in 1891.
-But since the Powell-Hyde line has now been in operation close to half a century, it’s probably time to consider it historic in its own right.
+Until 1956, cable cars on this route continued west on Jackson another eleven blocks into the heart of tony Pacific Heights, terminating at Alta Plaza Park on Steiner Street, then returning via Washington Street.
+But in the ‘rationalization’ of the cable car system, the old Washington-Jackson line was cut back and connected with the outer end of the old O’Farrell, Jones, and Hyde line, which started operations in 1891.
+But since the Powell-Hyde line has now been in operation since 1957, it’s historic in its own right.

 From Bay Street, it’s two more blocks to the end of the line at Beach, the western edge of Fisherman’s Wharf.
 One block straight ahead is the Hyde Street Pier, where automobile ferries operated to Marin County before the Golden Gate Bridge opened in 1937 (one of those ferries is preserved there along with other historic vessels as part of San Francisco Maritime National Historic Park).
 One block west is the famous Ghirardelli Square.